 Compared to national and state averages across all facilities.

 Franklin Oaks Nursing and Rehabilitation Center Quality Metrics

 In Franklin Oaks Nursing and Rehabilitation Center, 10% of Patients had Pressure Ulcers

 This datapoint is is a measure of the percentage of long-term patients who are suffering from new or worsened pressure ulcers.
 We have found that pressure ulcers are a solid barometer of the quality of nursing care a facility provides.

 Minimizes Serious Falls

 This is the percentage of patients who sustained a major fall.
-Falls resulting in serious injuries are routinely caused by poor nursing care.
-Closer supervision minimizes the number of major falls sustained by residents in a nursing home.
+Falls leading to severe injury are often the result of lower levels of patient supervision.
+Better nursing care reduces the number of major falls sustained by residents in a nursing home.